2008 Signal Integrity Seminars

 Base Case

+Begin by looking at the performance of the unadorned net.
 All traces are 50-ohm configurations.
-Voltages shown are at the driver and receiver locations (both receivers are the same).
-Step response is shown on the left, and a 66-MHz clock waveform on the right.
+There are no terminations.
+The charts show the voltage waveforms at the driver (A) and the receiver (C, D) locations.
+Both the receiver waveforms are the same.
+A step response test is shown on the left, and a 66-MHz clock waveform on the right.
+In each case, the driver waveform responds first (the line delay is about 2 ns).

 BaseCase TLine Figures